```html Week 08 – Electronics Production

 Fabrication Workflow Define a reliable process for producing PCBs with the fiber laser.

 The fiber laser process was especially useful for fast experimentation and direct copper engraving.
-However, it required careful calibration to avoid burning the substrate, leaving copper residues, or damaging fine traces.
+However, it required calibration to avoid burning the substrate, leaving copper residues, or damaging fine traces.

-Machine Characterization
+Machine characterization

-Machine Characterization
+Machine characterization

 Fiber laser PCB characterization